Tinnitus Treatment in Annapolis, MD

-For residents of the Annapolis MD and Severna River MD area dealing with a persistent ringing or buzzing in their ears, there is often no higher priority than treating the issue in an effort to make the sound stop.
-An experienced ENT doctor such as Dr. Lee Kleiman will be able to diagnose the source of the ringing sound, which could be tinnitus, and work towards treating and curing the annoying noise.
+For people dealing with a persistent ringing or buzzing in their ears, there is often no higher priority than treating the issue in an effort to make the sound stop.
+An experienced ENT such as Dr. Lee Kleiman will be able to diagnose the source of the ringing sound, which could be tinnitus, and work towards treating and curing the annoying noise.

 What is Tinnitus?